 One possible explanation of the incredible life spans is that the stated ages refer not to the life of a given patriarch but rather to his lineage.
 For example, Genesis 4:12 records that Cain had a son in the land of Nod and built a city there which he named after his son.
-This is a common human practice and one need only consider American cities such as Jonesboro (Arkansas), Frederick (both a county and a city Maryland), Carson City (Nevada), Helena (Montana), Sylvester (Georgia), Crawford (Texas), Elizabethtown (Kentucky), and/or Alexandria (Virginia).
+This is a common human practice and one need only consider American cities such as Jonesboro (Arkansas), Frederick (both county and city in Maryland), Carson City (Nevada), Helena (Montana), Sylvester (Georgia), Crawford (Texas), Elizabethtown (Kentucky), and Alexandria (Virginia).
 Sometimes, settlements even split such as New Haven (Connecticut) which was founded in 1638 by Puritans.
 Over the centuries that followed, the New Haven colony split into as many as twelve cities including North Haven, West Haven, and East Haven.
 While “New Haven” still exists in its own right, one might say that it was the ancestor of those other cities.
 Alternately, cities usually give rise to outlying suburbs which eventually become cities themselves and those would certainly be considered “children” of the original city.
 This actually works pretty well in construction with other Bible passages.
 For example, Genesis 10:2 states that “the sons of Japheth [were] Gomer, Magog, Madai, Javan, Tubal, Meshek and Tiras,” but the Hebrew word translated as “sons” can arguably be translated as “descendants,” “successors,” or “nations.”
 Likewise, Genesis 10:8-11 states “Cush was the father of Nimrod, who became a mighty warrior on the earth.
 He was a mighty hunter before the Lord [. . .].
 The first centers of his kingdom were Babylon, Uruk, Akkad and Kalneh, in Shinar.
 From that land he went to Assyria, where he built Nineveh, Rehoboth Ir, Calah and Resen, which is between Nineveh and Calah—which is the great city.”
 Here, the Hebrew word that is usually translated as “father” does not narrowly signify a parent-child relationship but also “ancestor,” “predecessor,” or “founder.”
 (Compare also Joshua 19:47, Judges 18:29, 1 Chronicles 1:3, and 1 Chronicles 1:10.)
 Furthermore, the Genesis patriarchs are often described as begetting their first “children” in their 80s or 130s!
-One thing that is certain is that humans do not wait eighty years to commence sexual relations, nor could one be expected to engage in sexual relations for that many years with at least one pregnancy!
+One thing that is certain is that humans do not wait eighty years to commence sexual relations, nor could one be expected to engage in sexual relations for that many years without at least one pregnancy.
 But this is a reasonable time for new cities and suburbs to emerge.
 All this suggests that the stated life spans refer to lineage, ancestry, and progeny rather than to a single person’s life.

 The dimensions of Noah’s Ark were approximately 450 feet by 75 feet which is as long as one and a half football fields.
 That is certainly huge, but nowhere nearly large enough (even with multiple floors) to hold two of every animal on the face of the earth.
 As a preliminary list, it is simply impossible to fit two of all the largest animals—elephants, rhinos, hippos, giraffes, gorillas, polar bears, grizzly bears, oxen, cows/bulls, horses, donkeys, zebras, gazelles, moose, dear, elk, lions, tigers, cheetahs, ostriches, emus—not to mention the enormous quantities of food required by those beasts nor the smaller animals like lizards and squirrels.
 It is much more likely that Noah’s flood was a regional event rather than a global occurrence.
 Very similar narratives can be found in the Sumerian/Akkadian epics of Atrahasis and Gilgamesh which indicate a regional flood.